Businesses & Government

 Disability Awareness Training for businesses: join the ranks of Siemens Corporation, Northern Trust Bank, Whole Foods Market, and other businesses to become leaders in disability-aware service.
 Learn how you and your staff can interact naturally and confidently with people with disabilities.
 When it’s unfamiliar, it might feel uncomfortable, but we’ve got just the tools for you.
 Contact Mark Leeper to set up your training now.

-ADA Accessibility Requirements: Access means business!
-DAC can assess the visitor-readiness of your streets and businesses.
+ADA and the Small Business: Access means business!
+DAC can assess the visitor-readiness of your communities and businesses.
 We want to help you move towards increased economic activity and compliance with existing laws.
 We can help you discover financial and technical support to help you remove barriers, reduce your liability, provide tax benefits and get customers in the door!
-Questions about Medical Office accessibility?
-Click here

 Building a Website?
 The Department of Justice takes the position that websites are covered by the Americans with Disabilities Act (ADA).
 Find out Seven Things Retailers Can Do Now to make your website accessible!